bcsefercik/comp551-project/PointGroup/README.md

 3. Go to your browser and visit localhost:9001

+## Visualization

+Please use the visuzalize_alive.py in the util folder.
+Mayavi is slow with X server forwarding so usually we donwload the necessary data to our computer and use the mayavi in local.
+Right now it can work with both  3.7, and 3.8 version of the python.
+Please do not modify the code if file io error occurs but modify your own data paths because you are not the only one that use the code.

 # PointGroup
 ## PointGroup: Dual-Set Point Grouping for 3D Instance Segmentation (CVPR2020)